-Spotify Ads launched "You're Among Fans," its latest campaign positioning its audience as highly engaged fans whose attention, loyalty, and enthusiasm make them valuable to brands.
+Spotify Ads launched "You're Among Fans," positioning its audience as highly engaged fans whose attention, loyalty, and enthusiasm make them valuable to brands.

-Created with BBDO New York, the campaign centers on the audience briefing, a familiar advertising tool.
+Creative agency BBDO New York developed the campaign, which centers on the audience briefing, a familiar advertising tool.

 Spotify hands the presentation to Lizzo and Jay Shetty, both of whom have built devoted communities on the platform.

-Here, they guide advertisers through customized Spotify office spaces designed around their own visual identity and personality.
+In the hero spot, Lizzo guides advertisers through a customized Spotify office space designed around her own visual identity and personality.

 Spotify already hosts audiences that are deeply invested in the artists, creators, and shows they follow.